Is Waynflete’s camp open to children who do not regularly attend Waynflete?

 We will send a packing list as part of the welcome letter that you will receive prior to the start of your child’s camp session.
 Campers should wear appropriate clothing and footwear for physical activity and sunblock for outdoor activities.
 Please label all your child’s belongings and check the lost-and-found on a regular basis.

 Campers should bring lunch, snacks, and drinks for the entire day.
-Due to new health and safety protocols, it is essential that campers bring 1–2 water bottles to camp.
+It is essential that campers bring 1–2 water bottles to camp.
 Any food allergies must be clearly identified on the camper’s electronic registration form to avoid problems if snacks are provided.

 What if my child becomes ill or injured during the camp day?